What product are you having issues with?

 - Select "YES" to keep your recordings, select "NO" to delete your recordings.

 - Press "OK" on your remote control to confirm your choice.

 On your screen, you will be asked if you would like to keep your current user settings or revert back to default values.

 - To restore factory settings, select "RESET TO DEFAULT" and press "OK" on your remote control.

 - When asked, select "YES" to confirm you want to revert to the factory settings.

-Your Horizon TV HD+ box will now begin the reset process.
+Your Virgin TV HD+ box will now begin the reset process.
 Please allow up to 15 minutes for this to complete – so put the kettle on while it's doing its thing.

-You want to get every bit of enjoyment from your Horizon TV recordings, so here are some top tips to make sure you never ever miss your favourite programmes.
+You want to get every bit of enjoyment from your Virgin TV recordings, so here are some top tips to make sure you never ever miss your favourite programmes.